 I got pulled over for expired tags.
 Police beat me up badly and didnt know my neighbor's cameras caught the whole thing.
 I didn't know I had a warrant and the police officer never mentioned anything about me having a warrant either.
-Now that I'm fighting the charges, they're trying to say that they...
+Now that I'm fighting the charges, they're...
 Read more »

 You are right in that it does not make sense that they would find a warrant for you based on looking up someone else's license plates.
 There are a lot of different reasons police pull people over.
 Here, if the tags were actually expired, that is a legitimate reason.
 However, sometimes a police...Read more »